Skip to main content

 Carbohydrate Intake and Growth Hormone

-Carbohydrates, especially those rapidly digested, lead to a swift increase in levels.
+Carbohydrates, especially those rapidly digested, lead to a swift increase in blood glucose levels.
 This rise in glucose triggers the pancreas to release insulin, a hormone primarily responsible for moving glucose from the bloodstream into cells.
 Insulin, while vital for metabolic regulation, has a suppressive effect on growth hormone secretion.

 A diet consistently high in refined carbohydrates can therefore contribute to a metabolic environment that is less conducive to optimal GH secretion.
 This does not imply that all carbohydrates are detrimental; rather, the type and timing of carbohydrate consumption are significant.
 Complex carbohydrates, rich in fiber, lead to a more gradual rise in blood glucose and a less pronounced insulin response, thereby mitigating the suppressive effect on GH.